 But none of them address how these principles may be implemented to connect the Dewsbury Riverside development which will add 4,000 houses and a population in excess of 10,000 to the existing town.

-The Dewsbury Riverside residential development has no direct connection to the riverside and without a plan in place at the development stage, is more likely to develop into an isolated satellite better described as Dewsbury South than as an integral part of the town.
+The Dewsbury Riverside residential development has no direct connection to the riverside and without a plan in place at the development stage, is more likely to develop into an isolated satellite than as an integral part of the town.

-The following proposal envisages the creation of a green corridor linking Dewsbury Riverside with the town centre covering a 2km stretch of footpath and cycle way running through green areas adjacent to the river that will:
+This proposal to create a green corridor linking Dewsbury Riverside with the town centre covering a 2km stretch of footpath and cycle way running through green areas adjacent to the river that will:

 An opportunity to deliver a substantial recreational resource while achieving policy objectives at a low cost.

-Dewsbury Riverside is approximately 2 km south west of Dewsbury town centre, a distance which is easily walkable and bikeable as a matter of routine.
+The new Dewsbury Riverside housing development is approximately 2 km south west of Dewsbury town centre, a distance which is easily walkable and bikeable as a matter of routine.
 However, none of the planning documents seen to date make reference to suitable provision for cycling or walking.

-It would appear from current published plans that the majority of houses on the Riverside development have a view of the Newlay cement factory and/or the industrial estate around the power station on the south bank and/or the railway station.
+It is not for us to criticise the choice of name for Dewsbury Riverside..
+However, it is worth pointing out that from current published plans, the majority of houses on the Riverside development will have no access to the River Calder and will probably have a view of the local cement factory and/or the industrial estate around the power station on the south bank and/or the railway station and the inevitable associated car park when that is included in the plans.

-This will be exacerbated when the strategic road is added along the northern boundary to cross the river at Greenwood Lock thus adding a multi-lane highway to the obstacles separating residents from the river.
+This will be made worse when the strategic road is added along the northern boundary to cross the river at Greenwood Lock thus adding a multi-lane highway to the obstacles separating residents from the river.

 Direct Routes: common sense planning